will-lamerton/brainf-ck/README.md

     - Functions
     - Variables

-##Contributing
-Feel free to contribute!
-Just submit a pull request and I'll review it.

 ## Credits
 This library was built by Will Lamerton.
 Feel free to check out my social places: